 The City of Round Rock is committed to Transparency.
 Transparency provides our citizens with information and promotes accountability.

-The City’s current outstanding debt is comprised of general obligation (GO) bonds, certificates of obligation (CO) debt, utility revenue bonds, sales tax, venue tax and hotel occupancy tax revenue bonds, and leases.
+The City’s current outstanding debt is comprised of general obligation (GO) bonds, certificates of obligation (CO) debt, limited tax notes, utility revenue bonds, sales tax, venue tax and hotel occupancy tax revenue bonds, and leases.

 General Obligation Bonds: are debt instruments issued by State and local governments as a source of funds for the acquisition and construction of major capital equipment, infrastructure, and facilities.
 They are backed by the full faith and credit of the issuer, including the power to tax its citizens.
 GO bonds must be approved by the voters and the City is required to compute at the time other taxes are levied, the rate of tax required to provide a fund to pay interest and principal at maturity.

-The City’s General Obligation bonds are rated AA+ by Standard & Poor’s and Aa1 by Moody’s.
+In October 2018, the City’s General Obligation bonds received a rating upgrade to AAA by Standard & Poor’s, the highest credit rating possible, and rated Aa1 by Moody’s.